Edit

 Mechanism of microRNAs deciphered

-Science Over 30% of our genes are under the control of small molecules called microRNAs.
+Science & Technology Over 30% of our genes are under the control of small molecules called microRNAs.
 They prevent specific genes from being turned into protein and regulate many crucial processes like cell division and development, but how they do so has remained unclear.
 Now researchers from the European Molecular…

 2007